cairola/GiantVacuoleProject/README.md

 ### dynamics_ensemble.nb

 This notebook investigates how robust are the characteristic feratures of temporal trajectories of the configurations of giant vacuoles against physiological variability.
-It generates N configurations for sets of parameters chosen randomly from a reference set while including 20% variability in the values of dynamical parameters: viscosity; timescale for actin polymerization and myosin recruitment.
+It generates N configurations for sets of parameters chosen randomly from a reference set while including 20% variability in the values of dynamical parameters:
+- viscosity
+- timescale for actin polymerization and myosin recruitment.

 ### kinetic.nb

+This notebook investigates coarsening of two invaginating vacuoles.
+The notebook generates
+- a phase diagram of the steady-state configurations of the two vacuoles;
-This notebook investigates how robust are the characteristic feratures of temporal trajectories of the configurations of giant vacuoles against physiological variability.
+- temporal trajectories of the configurations of the two vacuoles.

-### thickness.nb